WASHINGTON MONUMENT HISTORY

 GETTING TICKETS

-The Washington Monument is the only memorial on the National Mall that requires a ticket, for inside is an elevator that takes visitors to the top for the best views of Washington, D. C. Tickets are free, and everyone over the age of two must get one.
-You can get a ticket on the day of your visit at the ticket office at the Monument or online in advance.
+The Washington Monument is the only memorial on the National Mall that requires a ticket, for inside is an elevator that takes visitors to the top for the best views of Washington, D. C. Tickets are free, and everyone over the age of two must have one.
+You can get a ticket online in advance or on the day of your visit at the Washington Monument Lodge located at the base of the monument.

 GETTING TICKETS ONLINE

-Only 15 tickets per time slot for individuals isn’t a lot, but I think I found a loophole in the reservation system.
+If individual tickets are sold out for the day you want to visit the Washington Monument, there is a loophole in the reservation system.
 On the Individual reservation page you cannot purchase more than six tickets, as expected.
 Just for kicks, I went to the Group reservation page and figured that if I didn’t request seven or more tickets that I would get an error message.
-I was not only able to request two tickets without any error message, I made the purchase with no warning and no problems.
-There was no minimum ticket order.
+I was not only able to request two tickets, but I also made the purchase with no warning and no problems.
+There is no minimum ticket order.
 In fact, there’s nothing on the Group reservation page that defines a “large group” or mentions any negative consequences of gaming the system.
+If this loophole is one day shut down, you can always spend an extra $6 and buy a minimum of seven tickets.

 You must print your ticket or download it onto your phone and bring it with you.
 There is no will-call window to pick up tickets if you forget them.